s4mpl/portfolio/assets/cosc594-blog/miniproject3.md

 link: ""
 ---
 ### Intro
-The goal of this project was to ...
+The goal of this project was to use an IMU to digitize a physical interaction and translate it back into a real-world action with simple motors.
+Reed and I ... (fill in later)

 ### Reference Links
 1. [2D delta robot idea](https://www.hackster.io/RoboticsEveryDay/2-dimensional-delta-robot-with-servo-motor-arduino-478ddb)